sonelabs/sone/README.md

   <img src="https://github.com/user-attachments/assets/a9005a30-0437-4623-90d6-ba16b1007f2c" width="45%" />
 </p>

-The goal is to reduce reliance on manual checks and improve communication between patients and caregivers, particularly for those who are physically disabled or nonverbal.
+The goal is to reduce reliance on manual checks and improve communication between patients and caregivers, particularly for those who are physically disabled or nonspeaking.

 ## Features